 sitting at the bottom of the stepped cam.)

-to set the idle.
+to set the idle speed.
 This is done by using the Bypass Screw.
 The

 Bypass Screw is larger than the Volume Control Screw and is